-If it helps you, try this technique — Acknowledge your emotion, give it a name.
-“This is anger.”
-Thank it for its service, for coming to visit you, and visualize yourself letting go of that anger.
-This may not be easy the first time you try it, but will always get better with practice.
+If it helps you, try this technique — Acknowledge your emotion, and give it a name.
+For example, “This is anger.”
+Thank it for its service, for coming to visit you, and then visualize yourself letting go of that anger.
+This technique may not be easy the first time you try it, but it will always get better with practice.

 4. Letting Go of Things

-Do you own your stuff, or does your stuff own you?
+Do you own your stuff, or does it own you?

-Most of the items on this list focus on letting go of certain thoughts, or emotions.
-But the physical things that you hold onto also play a large role in defining the experience of your life.
+Most items on this list focus on letting go of specific thoughts or emotions.
+But the material things you hold onto also play a significant role in defining your life experience.

 Practicing minimalism has taught me that some things are well worth keeping around and cherishing, but most things aren’t.

 Letting go of the physical stuff you don’t need creates space.
-Free space in your life to breathe, to think, to more deeply enjoy those precious things that you do hold onto.
+Free space in your life to breathe, think, and more deeply enjoy those precious things you choose to keep.

 5. Letting Go of Relationships

-There are many different types of relationships we have with the different people in our lives.
+We have many types of relationships with the different people in our lives.
 A few are the precious relationships that will remain strong till the end.
-Many are important and special to us during a certain season in our lives, but change as time goes on.
-Some are weak tie relationships that don’t need to be anything more or less than a passing connection.
+Many are important and special to us during a particular season in our lives but change as time goes on.
+Finally, some are weak-tie relationships that don’t need to be anything more or less than a passing connection.

 When a relationship is no longer a healthy place for everyone involved, it’s okay to let go.
 In the end, it’s best for everybody.
 There are people out there for you at every stage of your life.